Tak-Au/Vehicle-Detection/README.md

 4. Estimate a bounding box for vehicles detected.

 # Create and train deep learning model to classify car vs non-car:
+To create a deep learning model, I used keras and transfering learning.

+First I start with a base model from Xception(Cell 6).
+The base model includes all the convolution layers.
+Then I added GlobalMaxPooling2D layer and (2) dense layers.
+The last dense layer has only 1 neuron with simgoid function.
+This will allow the model to generate percentage if the image is non-car (0) or car (1).

+Once the model is built.
+I train the model with the dataset.
+The dataset has images (64X64) of car and non-car.
+The non-car may include road, trees, guardrails.etc.
+I used opencv to read all images and store the image as X_data.
+I assign 0 for non-car and 1 for car and store in y_data.
+I also augment the images by flipping vertical and horizontal.
+I also augment by resizing the image.(Cell 3)